Founders Board of Directors

 Ann has been leading positive parenting courses, workshops and private sessions for over nine years as part of The Parent Practice, both in the UK, and more recently in Westchester and Fairfield Counties.
 Her programs provide parents with practical skills to bring out the best in their children while making their family life more harmonious.
 Ann also sits on the committees for Heard in Rye and Rye’s Healing Arts Collective.
 In her earlier career, she was part of the Aerospace group at Mitsubishi Corporation in Toronto.
 Following her MBA she worked with a boutique organizational change consultancy in London.
 She has been volunteering her time with 5 Steps to Five since 2016, providing our parents with positive parenting skills during the Saturday sessions.

-Carolee Brakewood is a 20-year resident of Port Chester and the mother of two children in the Port Chester Schools.
-A certified music teacher with degrees from Northwestern University and Indiana University-Bloomington, Carolee works for the Port Chester Council for the Arts teaching music to Kindergartners, and maintains a private instrumental studio in her home.
-Carolee also directs the Rye Town Community Band, and is currently in her 8th year as a Trustee on the Port Chester Board of Education.
+Carolee is a certified music teacher with degrees from Northwestern University and Indiana University-Bloomington.
+She is employed by the Port Chester Council for the Arts teaching music to Kindergartners and maintains a private instrumental studio in her home.
+She also offers private college counseling services to families throughout the Northeast.
+Carolee served for nine years as a Trustee on the Port Chester Board of Education, and is the current Secretary for the Port Chester Historical Society.
 She assisted the Warners in forging connections with the school district in the earliest stages of 5 Steps to Five.

 Rachel Fleming, OTR/L

 Rachel is a therapist at the Saturday sessions.
 She is a pediatric occupational therapist who has dedicated her career to working with children from birth through adolescence, helping them succeed in their daily occupations.
 Rachel is the owner of The Therapy Nest, which is an occupational therapy sensory gym and clinic located in Rye Ridge Plaza in Rye Brook, NY.